Jakub-Laska/random-quotes-api/README.md

 ```

 ### Example Use
-To fetch a random quote from the API and display it inside your page, you use this JavaScript snippet:
+Use the following JavaScript snippet to fetch a random quote from the API and display it on your page.
+The `?t=${Date.now()}` query parameter is used to bypass browser caching:

 ```js
 document.getElementById('btn')..addEventListener('click', async () => {